Skip to content

 The goal of my Extension program is to help people solve problems with their plants.
 The primary audience is small and large vegetable growers in South Carolina.
 Urban plant problems in the greater Charleston area also are addressed.

 My Extension outreach includes grower, agent, Master Gardener, and home gardener education; vegetable disease management recommendations for conventional and organic growers; and vegetable disease diagnosis.
 I contribute yearly to the Southeastern U.S. Vegetable Crop Handbook.
-Since 2014 I am a tri-weekly gardening columnist for The Post and Courier newspaper, Charleston, SC.
+I am a regular columnist for American Vegetable Grower and write a monthly gardening column for The Post and Courier newspaper, Charleston, SC.

 Publications